HIV is a virus that attacks immune cells. Although HIV infections can’t be cured, they can be treated. These treatments can help prevent AIDS.

 Several types of tests are used to diagnose HIV, with some differences in the tests between the two HIV types.

-Health experts from organizations such as the Centers for Disease Control and Prevention (CDC) recommend that HIV testing should ideally include a sequence of tests to look for both HIV-1 and HIV-2.
+Experts such as the Centers for Disease Control and Prevention (CDC) recommend that testing for HIV should include a sequence of tests to look for both HIV-1 and HIV-2.
 They suggest that doctors first perform an HIV antigen/antibody test.
 This test can show whether a person’s blood contains pieces of the HIV-1 or HIV-2 viruses or antibodies (proteins made by the immune system to try to fight the virus) to one or both.

 If this test result is positive, it indicates that someone may have HIV, and further testing is needed for confirmation.
 The CDC then recommends that labs perform an HIV-1/HIV-2 differentiation immunoassay.
-This can confirm the infection and distinguish between the two main virus types, showing whether there is HIV-1, HIV-2, or both.
-The differentiation assay may also suggest whether the antigen/antibody assay test result might have been false-positive, meaning there’s no HIV infection.
+This test can confirm the infection and distinguish between the two main virus types, showing whether there is HIV-1, HIV-2, or both.
+The differentiation assay may also suggest whether the antigen/antibody assay test result might have been false-positive, and there is no HIV infection.

-If the antigen/antibody assay test result is positive but the differentiation assay result is negative, further testing can rule out acute HIV infection.
-This is carried out by testing for HIV-1 genetic material (RNA) with a nucleic acid amplification test (NAAT).
+If the antigen/antibody assay test result is positive, but the differentiation assay result is negative, more testing is done to rule out acute HIV infection.
+This is done by testing for HIV-1 genetic material (RNA) with a nucleic acid amplification test (NAAT).
 However, an HIV-2 NAAT is not routinely available to test for HIV-2, and further testing may be needed if a person is at risk for this infection.

-Diagnosing HIV-1 and HIV-2 infection using the aforementioned testing sequence is recommended.
-If somone has only a strongly positive HIV-1 and/or HIV-2 NAAT result — showing a high amount of RNA or DNA in the blood — they may have an HIV-1 or HIV-2 infection and should undergo the other testing.
+Diagnosing HIV-1 and HIV-2 infection is recommended by the testing sequence just mentioned.
+But if these are not done first and instead someone has a strongly positive HIV-1 and/or HIV-2 NAAT result alone, showing a high amount of RNA or DNA in the blood, these suggest HIV-1 or HIV-2 infection are present and should be confirmed with the other testing.
 A negative HIV-1 or HIV-2 NAAT result alone, however, is not adequate to rule out infection, as some people can have negative test results with this assay but still have active infection.

 Doctors recommend that almost everyone with HIV infection take antiretroviral therapy (ART).
 This treatment blocks the virus from making more copies of itself, which helps the body keep the infection under control and reduces the risk of having HIV spread to other people.
-A dcotor may not recommend an HIV treatment if the person’s body is controlling the HIV well enough on its own and the HIV NAAT blood test result is negative or undetectable.
+The only times when HIV treatment may not be recommended is if the person’s body is controlling the HIV well enough on its own and the HIV NAAT blood test result is negative or undetectable.

-In people with HIV-1 or HIV-2, the virus may undergo additional gene changes that cause drug resistance.
+In people with HIV-1 or HIV-2, the virus may undergo additional gene changes that cause drug resistance to develop.
 These individuals may have to switch their treatment regimens.

 The two types of HIV can sometimes lead to different sets of complications — problems that arise as a result of the infection.
-People with HIV-2 are less likely to develop Kaposi’s sarcoma, a type of cancer that causes tumors to form in the body’s soft tissues.
+Those with HIV-2 are less likely to develop Kaposi sarcoma, a type of cancer that causes tumors to form in the body’s soft tissues.

 Vaccines teach your immune system to fight off certain types of germs, including viruses.
 Researchers are currently working on HIV vaccines that could help prevent infection.

 Because the HIV-1 and HIV-2 viruses are not the same, they will likely require different vaccines.
-If HIV vaccines are developed, different ones may need to be used in various countries depending on which types of viruses are most common there.
+If HIV vaccines are developed, different vaccines may need to be used in various countries depending on which types are most common there.

 Do you know if you have HIV-1 or HIV-2?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.